 To sweeten the cookies, we use a mix of regular cane sugar and agave nectar.
 The agave brings a bit more moisture back into the dough, which is helpful since the recipe does not contain eggs or regular dairy.

 We use regular all-purpose gluten free flour in this vegan sugar cookie recipe.
-We typically use this brand and highly recommend using it in baked goods.
-Our recipe also calls for xanthan gum, which isn’t completely essential, but definitely recommended.
+We typically use Bob's Red Mill 1:1 gluten free flour and highly recommend using it in baked goods.
+Our recipe also calls for xanthan gum, which isn’t completely essential, but definitely recommended to help keep the cookies together.

 Despite the weird name, xanthan gum is a common additive used for thickening and stabilizing.
 It’s perfectly safe for consumption, and you only need a very small amount in the recipe.
 We only have to purchase a bag every couple of months and it’s really helped us take our gluten free baked goods to the next level!